cloudcreate-dk/essentials-project/components/postgresql-event-store/README.md

 event store table.

-What's important here is that the AggregateType is only a name and shouldn't be confused with the Fully Qualified Class Name of the Aggregate implementation class.
+What's important here is that the AggregateType is only a name and shouldn't be confused with the Fully Qualified Class Name (FQCN) of the `Aggregate` implementation class.
 This is the classical split between the logical concept and the physical implementation.
-It's important to not link the Aggregate Implementation Class (the Fully Qualified Class Name) with the AggregateType name as that would make refactoring of your code base much harder, as the Fully Qualified Class Name then would be captured in the stored Events.
+It's important to not link the `Aggregate` Implementation Class (FQCN) with the `AggregateType` name as that would make refactoring of your code base much harder, as the FQCN then would be captured in the stored Events.
-Had the AggregateType and the Aggregate Implementation Class been one and the same, then moving the Aggregate class to another package or renaming it would break many things.
+Had the `AggregateType` and the `Aggregate` Implementation Class been one and the same, then moving the Aggregate class to another package or renaming it would break many things.

 To avoid the temptation to use the same name for both the AggregateType and the Aggregate Implementation Class, we